 Children ages 5 and Under

-The Restaurant is open for lunch daily and dinner Tuesday-Sunday with indoor and outdoor seating and take out.
-Restrooms are open and cleaned frequently throughout the day.
+The Restaurant is open for lunch daily for Middleton Place visitors with indoor and outdoor seating and take-out.
+The Restaurant is open 6-9pm Tuesday-Sunday and reservations are required for dinner.
+Restrooms are open and cleaned frequently: throughout the day.

 Credit/Debit Cards only will be accepted across the property.
 No Cash.
 Members can have contactless entry by showing ID/Membership Card.
 Online tickets are undated and do not expire.
 All sales are final.